Rhosinjay-cyb/Azure-Firewall/README.md

 ![image](ENHR.PNG)

-The process was repeated to connect remotely to the Dev-VM via Azure Bastion.
+The processes were repeated to connect remotely to the Dev-VM via Azure Bastion.

 ![image](ENDEV.PNG)

 ## Conclusion

-This project demonstrated how to secure Azure VMs by controlling outbound traffic with Azure Firewall, and leveraging Azure Bastion for secure remote connection to the VMs while reducing attack surface.
+This project demonstrated how to secure Azure VMs by controlling outbound traffic with Azure Firewall, and leveraging Azure Bastion for secure remote connection to the VMs to reduce attack surface.
 The project also demonstrate how to improve security solutions, in this case, enhancing the look and feel of the approved web apps by simply indentifying their dependencies and granting access to them via the firewall policy.
 Additionally, collection of firewall logs and forwarding it to a log analytics workspace provided visibility and monitoring, reflecting a practical layered approach to cloud workload protection.

 ## Future Works